 In the three domains that we mentioned above, which are essential to hiring a data scientist, there are some specific skills that you should look for while taking interviews.

 Secondly, you need to look at the core aspects of machine learning or programming.
-This includes understanding the candidate's ability to work with;
+It includes understanding the candidate's ability to work with;

 The motive of getting an idea about these concepts is to know whether the candidate can build data pipelines.

-Be it in a digital or non-digital format, you need the data collated and scrapped off with the best bits available for the reader.
-A well-built data-pipeline is vital to enhance data security, understanding, and applicability.
+Whether in a digital or a non-digital format, you need the data collated and scrapped off with the best bits available for the reader.
+A well-built data pipeline is vital to enhance data security, understanding, and applicability.

 Yes, very much.